mgechev/plainvm/readme.md

 Further instructions can be found in the project's [wiki](https://github.com/mgechev/plainvm/wiki/Installation).

+Note that there is port to Java of the proxy.
+You can take a look at the `java` folder.

 ##How to contribute?
 Just fork the project.
 Here are some ideas what can be improved: